Shiny Hair: Silcone vs. Natural Oils

 Why are Silicones Used in Hair Care Products?

-Silicones are silicas that have gone through a variety of chemical processing to become the forms used in hair and skin products.
+Silicones are silicas that have gone through various chemical processes to become the forms used in hair and skin products.
 They are used as they form a barrier between skin or hair and air and water, creating shine and thus giving skin and hair a silk smooth finish.
-In hair care products, they are used to reduce frizz, create a sheen, and act as a heat protectant.
+Hair care products are used to reduce frizz, create a sheen, and act as a heat protectant.

-Silicones are used in virtually all haircare products - shampoos, conditioners, styling products and even treatments.
-Anything with the keywords "anti-frizz" and "smooth", the key "active" ingredient is silicone.
+Silicones are used in virtually all haircare products - shampoos, conditioners, styling products, and even treatments.
+For anything with the keywords "anti-frizz" and "smooth," the key "active" ingredient is silicone.

-Due to the immediate shine and appearance of good hair silicones provide, added onto the fact that they are inexpensive to use, they are extremely common.
+Due to the immediate shine and appearance that suitable hair silicones provide, added to the fact that they are inexpensive to use, they are extremely common.